 What are the challenges in the e-commerce business?

 David Hibbett: Basically, the automation industry as well as companies such as Picnic face two challenges: The rate of change and the rate of growth.
 But the biggest challenge is the reskilling of individuals into our market, though.
 Automation requires brilliant engineers and IT experts.
 There is a high demand already.

 Frederik Nieuwenhuys: We can hire talented people from university, who can learn fast.
-But they need a bit of time to learn about automated fulfilment centers.
+But they need a bit of time to learn about automated fulfillment centers.
 This is our first big automation project – and we plan numerous others outside the Netherlands as well.
-And for those projects, we need to standardise software, modules, reporting and maintenance in such a way that we can reliably operate a significant number of fulfilment centers in a similar way.
+And for those projects, we need to standardise software, modules, reporting and maintenance in such a way that we can reliably operate a significant number of fulfillment centers in a similar way.